HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 Even after loading, excessive page weight can make a page slow to respond to interaction, as the browser is bogged down shuffling large resources.

-## Page weight is an accessibility issue

-Large page weight disproportionately affects users who cannot afford top end devices, and fast, high data usage cap connections.

-Bloated pages mean that people without access to these have a more expensive, less performant experience of the web, and in extreme cases might even make a page practically unusable.

 ## Page weight by the numbers